-Despite some units managing to escape into the desert during the night some 36,000 prisoners were taken including almost a third of South Africa’s entire army along with stores aplenty.
+Despite some units managing to escape into the desert during the night some 36,000 prisoners were taken amongst them a third of South Africa’s entire army along with stores aplenty.

 Despondency overwhelmed the Allied camp and Churchill who was in Washington for a meeting with President Roosevelt received the news with disbelief, and plunged into despair had to be comforted by the President as he bemoaned the incompetence of his Commanders and the fighting spirit of his troops – these were not the men of 1914.

-The capture of Tobruk was the crowning moment of Rommel’s military career and the machinery of Joseph Goebbels Propaganda Ministry whirred with the enthusiasm to report upon it.
+The capture of Tobruk was the crowning moment of Rommel’s military career and the machinery of Joseph Goebbel’s Propaganda Ministry whirred with excitement.

 Stating that the capture of Tobruk was his personal gift to the Fuhrer the Desert Fox was flown to Germany where attending a ceremony in Berlin he was promoted and awarded his Field Marshal’s baton by Hitler in person as the cameras rolled and the images flashed around the world.